-Over-the-counter medications (OTC) are sold at pharmacies, grocery stores, or discount stores.
-You can buy these medicines on your own without a doctor’s prescription or direction.
-However, just because you can buy these medications without a prescription, it doesn’t mean that they have fewer side effects than a prescription medication.
-Some OTC medications can make your condition worse or they may cause an unwanted reaction with another medicine you may be taking.
+Over-the-counter (OTC) medications are sold at pharmacies, grocery stores, gas stations, or discount stores.
+You can buy these medicines on your own without a prescription or direction.
+However, just because you can buy these medications without a prescription, doesn’t mean that they are safer or have fewer side effects than a prescription medication.
+Some OTC medications can make your condition worse, cause side effects, or may interact with another medicine you may be taking.

 Examples of OTC medications include:

-- Tums (calcium carbonate), which reduces stomach acid
+- Tums (calcium carbonate), a stomach acid medicine

-Make sure to ask your healthcare provider what the correct dosage of any OTC medication should be for you, and be careful not to take more than recommended.
+Some OTC medicine labels are for younger people.
+Make sure to ask your healthcare provider what the correct dose of any OTC medication should be for you and be careful not to take more than recommended.

-If you are admitted to the hospital, make sure the hospital team knows about all the prescription and OTC medications you’re taking.
+If you are in the hospital, make sure the hospital team knows about all the prescription and OTC medications, vitamins, supplements, and herbal products you take at home.
 While in the hospital, the hospital team will be responsible for giving you the medicines you need.
 Do not take any medications on your own during your hospital stay.

-Sometimes, you may be prescribed new medications during your hospitalization.
-Ask if you need to continue taking them after you have been discharged from the hospital.
+Sometimes, you may be prescribed new medications during your hospital stay.
+Ask if you need to continue taking them after you leave the hospital.

 Look Out For Inappropriate Medications